ericopenteado/ericopenteado/README.md

 - 👋 Hi, I’m @ericopenteado
 - 👀 Currently a Economics student and Uni's CS monitor (using R)
+- 👀 Working at Gávea Investimentos as Economic's Research Intern
-- 🌱 Playing around with Python, R and Stata
+- 🌱 Playing around with Python, R AND F#
 - 💞️ Mostly trying to learn how to handle data and ML
+- 💞️ Web Scraping is what i'm currently focusing on
 - 📫 ericopenteado@yahoo.com.br

 <!---